 Ranger real estate is some of the most expensive in Georgia, although Ranger house values don't compare to the most expensive real estate in the U.S.

-Ranger is a blue-collar town, with 42.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Ranger, you'll notice that it is more blue-collar than most other communities in America.
+42.86% of Ranger’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Ranger is a town of sales and office workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Ranger who work in sales jobs (48.57%), personal care services (2.86%), and art, media, and design (2.86%).

-Ranger’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Ranger’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The citizens of Ranger have a very low rate of college education: just 9.09% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.